CallieXueleiZhu/SQL_Porject/cleaning_data.md

   These null values are not assumed to be zeros because they appear in bulk, whcih can be casued by loss fo data.

-5. Incorrect data in country column
+5. Incorrect data in country columnz:
   In table all_sessions, column country, "Taiwan" and "Hong Kong" are falsely listed as countries intead of provinces of China.
-The following code is used to     correct this data:
+  (Since only 12 of 193 UN nations recognize Taiwan as a sovereign nation, it is safe to assume it is not a country. ) The following code is used to correct this data:
   ```
   UPDATE all_sessions
   SET country=REPLACE(country,'Taiwan','China')